MixedReaction/NanoFSM/README.md

 ## Two Flavors
 Two example implementations of the pattern have been included. <i>Basic</i> and <i>Minimal</i>.
 The basic implementation offers both safety and performance while the minimal implementation reduces LoC at the expense of both safety and performance.
+Please do not use the minimal implementation in a production environment, it is meant to be a clever example.

 ## Design
 Simplicity is key.
 The state machine is comprised of two components.
 A state machine manager and